Limine-Bootloader/limine-protocol/PROTOCOL.md

 Where "HHDM start" is returned by the [Higher Half Direct Map feature](#hhdm-higher-half-direct-map-feature).
 These mappings are supervisor, read, write, execute (-rwx).

+When a memory map region is mapped to the Higher Half Direct Map, mappings will use a minimum page size of 4KiB; if a region's start or end address is not 4KiB aligned, the mappings will overshoot the region boundaries in order to align to 4KiB while also covering the entire region.

 For [base revision 0](#base-revision-0), the above-4GiB identity and HHDM mappings cover any memory map region.